lionheart/pwnedpasswords/README.md

 import pwnedpasswords
 password = pwnedpasswords.Password("testing 123")

-# Returns the number of times `testing 123` appears in the Pwned Passwords database.
+# Return the number of times `testing 123` appears in the Pwned Passwords database.
 password.check()
 ```